 2. Heat (1995)

 Michael Mann's Heat is up there among the greatest crime movies ever made.
-It centers on the cat-and-mouse chase between professional thief Neil McCauley (Robert De Niro) and LAPD Lieutenant Vincent Hanna (Al Pacino) after a clue is left behind at a heist.
+It centers on the cat-and-mouse chase between professional thief Neil McCauley (played by Robert De Niro) and LAPD Lieutenant Vincent Hanna (played by Al Pacino) after a clue is left behind at a heist.

 Heat is more than just a crime thriller, more than just a heist movie—it's a sophisticated character study of both police and criminals and how they might be more similar than different.
 It's smartly written, incredibly well-acted, and a must-watch for caper movie fans.

 Starring George Clooney, Brad Pitt, Julia Roberts

 Comedy, Crime, Thriller (1h 56m)